plantnet/ai-taxonomist/README.md

 (almost) Automatically generate a Pl@ntNet like identification engine from a GBIF occurrences Darwin Core Archive

+By using this tool, the user agree to the GBIF data user agreement (https://www.gbif.org/terms/data-user)

 ## Required environment
 * python 3.9
 * docker >=19.03.12